 What is the average birth injury settlement?

-There are many factors that go into determining the value of a birth injury lawsuit settlement.
-As a result there’s no way to know how much your particular case may be worth without knowing the details of your situation.
+Several factors determine the value of a birth injury lawsuit settlement.
+Because of this, there’s no way to know how much your particular case may be worth without knowing the details of your situation.

 However, many of our birth injury cases have resulted in families receiving millions of dollars, which can go a long way in covering expenses like therapy, medicine, surgery, home accommodations and more.